-The main rule contained in art 12 (paragraph 2) of the Convention (1981) is that, in principle, obstacles to transborder data follows are not permitted between Contracting States in the form of prohibitions or special authorisations of data transfers.
-The rationale for this provision is that all Contracting States, having subscribed to the same common core of data protection provisions, offer a certain minimum level of privacy protection.
+The main rule contained in art 12 (paragraph 2) of the Convention, is that, in principle, obstacles to transborder data follows are not permitted between Contracting States in the form of prohibitions or special authorisations of data transfers.
+The rationale for this provision is that all Contracting States, having subscribed to the common core of data protection provisions set out in Chapter II, offer a certain minimum level of privacy protection.